devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/tests/README.md

 pytest functional/test_keepalive.py
 ```

+## Tracking changes

+Each group of tests is versioned.
+The version is embedded in the respective
+`__init__.py` file for each Python package, e.g. `functional/__init__.py`
+contains the `VERSION` variable.

+The `VERSION` value is bumped for each non-trivial change.

+Always make sure you have the latest tests.

 ## Github Actions

 You can set up your Github repository so that the tests run via Github action on push.